CiaranMoran27/pands-problem-sheet/README.md

 - **User Validation function** is designed to validate the user input in the block of code between  *try* and *except* where the function:
     - Tries to convert the input string to a float, if this fails a *ValueError* is raised and the program asks the user to enter a positive number and jumps back to the start of the while loop.
     - Assuming that point 1 above has executed sucessfully (i.e the user input can be cast as a float) the program checks if the float is negative, in which case the program asks user to enter a positive number and jumps back to the start of the while loop.
-    - Condintinal that the user input meets the preceeding criteria, the input is passed into the *sqrt* function.
+    - Conditional that the user input meets the preceeding criteria, the input is passed into the *sqrt* function.
    <br/>

  - **Square Root Function** uses Newton's method for approximating square root which works by producing successively better approximations: